-Our neighbourhood teams are a crucial element in the delivery of safe, well-maintained neighbourhoods, where they deliver a proactive and responsive service across our areas of operation, including neighbourhood environmental services, antisocial behaviour management, customer voice, and housing and care services.
+Our neighbourhood teams are a crucial element in the delivery of safe, wellmaintained neighbourhoods, where they deliver a proactive and responsive service across our areas of operation, alongside a planned programme of maintenance.
+Our neighbourhood teams consist of staff from our neighbourhood environmental services, antisocial behaviour, customer voice, and housing and care services teams.